 For AMD GPUs (AMD Radeon Software):

 Now the Process for AMD GPU Users might be a little more complicated with a few more steps than NVIDIA.
-You might need to add HD-Agent.exe as a game in the AMD Radeon Software Settings.
+You might need to add HD-Player.exe as a game in the AMD Radeon Software Settings.

 Here’s how to do it.

 - Open AMD Radeon Software and click on the Gaming Tab.
 It should look like this.